mrbid/XFCE_THEMES/README.md

 - [`HitoriDots3`](https://github.com/mrbid/XFCE_THEMES/tree/main/HitoriDots3/xfwm4) This is HitoriDots1 but the window panel buttons only light up when hovered over.
 - [`HitoriDots4`](https://github.com/mrbid/XFCE_THEMES/tree/main/HitoriDots4/xfwm4) This is HitoriDots3 but now the buttons also have small graphics indicators when they light up.

+_The original themes are included in the repsitory for comparison and reference._

+#### Licensing:
-The original themes are included in the repsitory for comparison and reference.
-Since both Hitori and Dots themes had been released as "GPLv2 or later" that is the same licence used for these modifications.
-Although I have noticed Dots Black specifies "GPL-3.0+" in the [`themerc`](https://github.com/mrbid/XFCE_THEMES/blob/main/Dots%20Black/xfwm4/themerc) file.
+Since both Hitori and Dots themes had been released as "GPLv2 or later" on xfce-look.org that is the same licence I used for these modifications.
+Although I have since noticed Dots Black specifies "GPL-3.0+" in the [`themerc`](https://github.com/mrbid/XFCE_THEMES/blob/main/Dots%20Black/xfwm4/themerc) file.

 #### Notes:
 - Alternatively [Numix](https://www.xfce-look.org/p/1013541/)[[2](https://github.com/numixproject/numix-gtk-theme/tree/master/src)] window panel theme is also pretty good.